matthew-j-welte/bit-board/docs/react-notes.md

   from your bookshelf or when exploring - will just have to do a dynamic route

 - Implement Lazy Loading with at least the App.js page

+### Thoughts on switching to CS themed app instead of books
+- Bookshelf -> Active Projects
+- Persona -> Persona
+- Explore -> Learn/Discover - Have suggested articles/books videos etc..
+- Code -> Maybe a 4th option for practicing some coding

+- For the code editor - have a docker container or pod that is spun up fresh for each execution of code
+  Or maybe spin it up when they enter the editor and just do a clean up (or restart) every time code is executed.
+This should minimize the risk of injection attacks